 Canning to Seal

 Perhaps you won’t be able to eat these pickles for quite some time.
 In this case, you will want to seal them.
-Once the brine has been poured over the top of the cucumbers you will immediately screw on the lid and place it into a pot of boiling water with a rack in it and boil for 10 minutes.
+Once the brine has been poured over the top of the cucumbers, you will immediately screw on the lid and place it into a pot of boiling water with a rack in it and boil for 10 minutes.

-Serve ‘Em Up With These Recipes
+Serve Them With These Recipes

-Be sure to follow me on Facebook, Youtube, Instagram, and Pinterest and if you’ve had a chance to make this then definitely drop me a comment and a rating below!
+Be sure to follow me on Facebook, Youtube, Instagram, and Pinterest, and if you’ve had a chance to make this, then definitely drop me a comment and a rating below.

 Video